 Now, think again.

 Think about how many times machine operators stop and start their grinder each day.
 Each stop and start takes a few minutes or more depending upon the situation.
 Each time a guy stops is a chance for extra conversation, a smoke break, a text or phone call.
-Now multiply those wasted minutes by the number of machines.
+Then multiply those wasted minutes by the number of machines.
 Your guys easily waste an hour a shift every day to these minor interruptions.

 Now think about an open-store remodel when you’re only allowed a seven-hour shift.
 Productivity will suffer in all situations, but it certainly becomes more obvious when timing is critical.